tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 **Numeric histogram expression** is used to group Double property values into given number of buckets.

-Evaluation of this JSON expression will result in 10 records, so the range between min and max values of `p1` is divided into 10 buckets:
+Evaluation of this JSON expression results in 10 records, so the range between min and max values of `p1` is divided into 10 buckets:

 JSON example:
 ```json